 Going by grammar rules, there is only one way of presenting the above word, and that is nowadays.
 The correct way to use the word is only as nowadays, a single word and not separately used words like now a days.

-Nowadays is a basic word that is frequently used in sentences when one refers to the present time.
-That means we simply define “at current times” or indicate something that is going on in recent days.
+Nowadays is a basic word frequently used in sentences when referring to the present time.
+That means we define “at current times” or indicate something that is going on in recent days.
 Thus, we can say that the correct option is nowadays and not now a days.
 Using the word as a phrase instead of a single word will only make it grammatically wrong.

 - You cannot just buy anything nowadays. (correct)

 - You cannot just buy anything now a days. (wrong)

 - Nowadays, I don’t feel like going outside and playing. (correct)

 - Now a days, I don’t feel like going outside and playing. (wrong)